 A general program that focuses on the analysis of quantities, magnitudes, forms, and their relationships, using symbolic logic and language.
 Includes instruction in algebra, calculus, functional analysis, geometry, number theory, logic, topology and other mathematical specializations.

 Of the 1,129 Mathematics, General degrees granted each year at the Doctors degree research scholarship level, 75% percent of whom are men and the other 25% percent are women.
 Did you know that California has more students graduating with a degree in Mathematics, General than any other state?
 In fact, California awarded 119 degrees last year!
 The average annual income for an undergraduate degree in Mathematics, General is $54,000.

-Massachusetts Institute of Technology, the University of Chicago and Washington University in St Louis are three schools well-known for Mathematics, General programs.
-In fact, there are 26 students at Massachusetts Institute of Technology pursuing a Doctors degree research scholarship in Mathematics, General.
+The University of Chicago, Montana State University and the University of Wisconsin-Madison are three schools well-known for Mathematics, General programs.
+In fact, there are 17 students at the University of Chicago pursuing a Doctors degree research scholarship in Mathematics, General.
 Take a look at the college options in the table below.

 The highest paying jobs for Mathematics, General majors include Natural Sciences Managers, Mathematicians and Statisticians.
 However, something else to think about is how many job openings there currently is.
-Careers that are in high need that a degree in Mathematics, General can prepare you for are Secondary School Teachers, Except Special and Career/Technical Education, Mathematical Science Teachers, Postsecondary and Natural Sciences Managers.
+Careers that are in high need that a degree in Mathematics, General can prepare you for are Mathematical Science Teachers, Postsecondary, Natural Sciences Managers and Statisticians.